 Before June 2015, I really didn’t know much about in vitro fertilization (which is also known as IVF).
 So, being told by the doctor that I can’t naturally bear children was definitely heartbreaking.

 Infertility affects so many families!
-Many of which turn to IVF with the hopes of becoming parents.
+Many of them turn to IVF with the hopes of becoming parents.
 It’s kinda sad because not all families have a successful outcome.

 This the first time that I’m actually publicly stating I’ve gone through IVF.
-I hope our story helps someone that is thinking about or already started the process of in vitro fertilization (IVF).
+I hope our story helps someone who is thinking about or already started the process of in vitro fertilization (IVF).

 Our IVF Story

 After my hubby and I eloped, we decided it was time to start our family.
 I’ve never had any infertility issues so it was exciting knowing we were at a good place in our life to start a family.
 A few months passed and I became a little concerned.
 I then decided to go to my primary care doctor to see about getting both of us checked out.